Abel-Solutions/Abel.PropertyInjection/README.md

 ## Supported member types

 The observant reader might notice that the above example uses fields, not properties.
-That's right, fields work just as well, property injection just sounds cooler.
+Fields work just as well, property injection just sounds cooler.
 The following member types are supported:

 * Properties with public setters
 * Properties with private setters